logeecom-dev/e-integrations-docker-env/README.md

   username: dockware
   password: dockware
   ```
-Test your connection, and if it is successful, you will be able to access databases inside docker container.
+Test your connection, and if it is successful, you will be able to access database inside docker container.